ess-dmsc/conan-configuration/README.md

 **Beware, installing this configuration will delete any other other remotes you may have configured.**

-To use packages from the Bincrafters repository, run the following command
+To use packages from the Bincrafters repository, run the following command:

 ```
 conan config set general.revisions_enabled=True